Why Random Reshuffling Beats Stochastic Gradient Descent: An RR algorithm with bias removal

-Part $(iii)$ of Theorem \ref{thm-averaged-random-rate} (see also part $(iii)$ of Theorem \ref{thm-averaged-rate-quad}) shows that if the bias term $\hat{r}_{q,k}$ is subtracted from the $q$-suffix averaged RS iterates, then the distance to the optimal solution of the $q$-suffix averaged iterates becomes on the order of $\bigO(1/k)$ with high probability.
-By strong convexity, this translates into a rate of $\bigO(1/k^2)$ in the suboptimality of the objective values.
+Part $(iii)$ of Theorem \ref{thm-averaged-random-rate} (see also part $(iii)$ of Theorem \ref{thm-averaged-rate-quad}) shows that if the estimate of the bias term $\hat{r}_{q,k}$ given by \eqref{def-bqk-2} is subtracted from the $q$-suffix averaged RS iterates, then the distance to the optimal solution of the $q$-suffix averaged iterates becomes on the order of $\bigO(1/k)$ for $0<q<1$ and on the order of $\bigO(\log k/k)$ for $q=1$ with high probability.
+By strong convexity, this translates into a rate of $\mathcal{\tilde{O}}(1/k^2)$ in the suboptimality of the objective values (where $\mathcal{\tilde{O}}$ ignores the logarithmic terms in $k$ appearing when $q=1$.).
 We call this ``subtraction operation", \textit{bias removal}.
-Algorithm \ref{alg:fastrs} which we call \textit{BIRR} (Bias Removed Random Reshuffling), describes how this can be done efficiently.
-Note that it suffices to do this subtraction only once at the last cycle.

-The bias removal of the BIRR algorithm requires an $n\times n$ matrix inversion which requires $\approx n^3$ arithmetic operations (if there is more structure on the Hessian of $f_i$ such as low-rankness or sparsity this could be improved to $\approx n^2$ with Woodbury-Morrison type of approach), but accelerates the convergence with high-probability.
-For small or moderate $n$, this could be done efficiently and incrementally processing the functions one at a time; however for large $n$ this may be impractical or infeasible depending on the application in which case the bias estimation and removal step can be skipped.
+Algorithm DRR describes how this can be implemented.
+In a practical implementation, the number of cycles can be fixed in advance to a certain number $K$, and the estimation of the bias can be done only once at the last ($K$-th) cycle (see Step $(ii)$ of Algorithm \ref{fastrs}) and then can be subtracted from the averaged iterates.